-1.6.2 Certifying Midlevel Practitioners
+1.6.2 Certifying Mid-Level Practitioners

-Physician Assistants.
+Physician Assistants (PA).
 BlueChoice credentials PAs.
-PAs can choose to file claims for medical and laboratory services they provide in the office under their National Provider Identifier (NPI) once they have been credentialed with the plan, or they can bill under the supervising doctor's NPI.
-Our policies do not cover a physician assistant as an assistant at surgery.
+PAs can choose to file claims for medical and laboratory services they provide in the office under their legacy identifiers or rendering NPIs.
+They can also bill under the supervising doctor's legacy identification number or NPI.
+Our policies do not cover a PA as an assistant at surgery.
 We only cover MDs as assistant surgeons, if medically necessary.
-If a physician assistant is assistant during surgery, he or she must bill as the rendering provider using an AS modifier.
+If a PA is assisting during surgery, the PA must bill as the rendering provider using an AS modifier.